West Virginia University College of Law

 Morgantown, West Virginia

-Registration will be free to the general public.
-CLE participants will have to pay for their credits.
+Registration is free to the general public.
+CLE participants will have to pay/register.

 Bar.
 Founded in 1894, it is the fourth oldest student-governed law review in